kuzzleio/kuzzle-how-to/sync-data-to-another-database/README.md

   - Add a controller route
   - Add a new authentication strategy

-We will create a plugin [listening asynchronously](https://docs.kuzzle.io/plugins-reference/plugins-features/adding-hooks/) to Document controller events in order to report document changes in Cassandra.
+We will create a plugin [listening asynchronously](https://docs.kuzzle.io/plugins-reference/plugins-features/adding-hooks/) to Document Controller events in order to report document changes in Cassandra.

 ### Hook some events

 The first step is to declare which [Plugin Events](https://docs.kuzzle.io/kuzzle-events/plugin-events/) we are going to hook.
 These hooks must be declared in the plugin constructor.
 Each hook is associated with a plugin method that will be called when the event occurs.

-At the Document controller level, we have two main families of events:
+At the Document Controller level, we have two main families of events:
- - action on a document
+ - actions on a document
- - action on several documents
+ - actions on several documents

-We will intercept all these events after the corresponding action has been taken.
+We will intercept all of these events after the corresponding action has been taken.

 ```js
 constructor () {